gotchoices/MyCHIPs/doc/Protocol.md

 [![state-ref](uml/state-ref.svg)](uml/state-ref.svg)

 ### Consensus Protocol (UNDER CONSTRUCTION)
-This is a sub-protocol by which peers at two ends of a common tally agree upon which order chits are entered onto their tallies.
+This is a sub-protocol by which the peers at each end of a common tally agree upon which order chits are entered onto their copies of the tally.
 Chit order is not particularly important from a theoretical standpoint.
 But in an actual implementation, it is very helpful.